vsrinivas/fuchsia/docs/syscalls/task_kill.md

 all its children are considered to be in the dead state and most operations will no longer succeed.

-If *handle* is a job and the syscall is sucessful, the job cannot longer be used to create new processes.
+If *handle* is a job and the syscall is successful, the job cannot longer be used to create new processes.

 ## RIGHTS